decentraland/documentation/content/contributor/content/overview.md

 ## Snapshots

 Content servers also host large line-separated-JSON files with summaries of all active entities (i.e. those currently referenced by pointers) at a certain point in time.
-These are called [[snapshots]], and can be used to explore all available content.
+These are called [snapshots]({{< relref "snapshots" >}}), and can be used to explore all available content.